-Lycoming is ranked as a Tier 1 National Liberal Arts and Sciences college by U.S. News & World Report.
-In addition, Lycoming is listed as one of "The Best Northeastern Colleges" by The Princeton Review and one of "America's Best Colleges" by Forbes.com.
+Lycoming is ranked as a Tier 1 National Liberal Arts and Sciences college by U.S. News & World Report, where it has risen 17 spots in the last two years.
+In addition, Lycoming is listed as one of "The Best 382 Colleges" by The Princeton Review and has been named a leading national liberal arts college by Washington Monthly.

-All of Lycoming's resources and faculty are dedicated to the undergraduate education of just 1,400 students.
-With a 14 - 1 ratio of students to faculty, classes of five or ten students are not uncommon, while even large introductory courses average about 30 students.
+All of Lycoming's resources and faculty are dedicated to the undergraduate education of just 1,200 students.
+With a 12:1 ratio of students to faculty, classes of five or ten students are not uncommon, while larger introductory courses average just 30 students.
 This means abundant opportunities for individual attention by exceptional faculty members who are truly committed to teaching.

-The faculty members at Lycoming College are active teachers, committed mentors, and scholars who produce knowledge and creative work.
+The faculty at Lycoming College are active teachers, committed mentors, and scholars who produce knowledge and creative work.
 They draw students into learning and prepare them with the skills needed to succeed in a world characterized by rapid change and intense competition.
 Lycoming students are superbly prepared to meet the challenges of life through an academic program that includes both breadth of study in the arts and humanities, math and languages, social and natural sciences and depth of study in at least one area of concentration.
-The College grants Bachelor of Arts and Bachelor of Science degrees and offers 36 academic programs.
+The College grants Bachelor of Arts and Bachelor of Science degrees and offers 41 academic programs.

-Lycoming students, who come from as nearby as Williamsport and as far away as China, embrace both the academic and the residential life of the institution.
-At Lycoming, students have experiences that produce profound learning that makes a difference over the course of a lifetime.
+Lycoming students, who come from as nearby as Williamsport and as far away as Africa and Asia, embrace the entire student experience.
 High-impact opportunities can be found in abundance.
-For example, students do research with faculty members, complete internships and service or community-based learning projects, teach in the local schools, and study abroad.
+For example, students conduct research with faculty, complete internships and service or community-based learning projects, teach in the local schools, and study abroad.